How Africa is seizing an AI opportunity

 But competing won’t be easy.
 Afonja’s work on ChowNet earned her a presenter spot at the Black in AI workshop at last year’s NeurIPS, one of the most preeminent AI conferences in the world.
 The conference marked a milestone for AI in Africa more widely: 2018 was the first time research papers from an African institution were accepted for presentation at NeurIPS’s main track since the conference began 31 years ago.
 Over 8,500 attendees converged on Montreal for academic talks, conversations with job recruiters, and social events.

-Afjona would have been among them, had the visas of Afjona and over 100 of the African researchers not been denied or not processed in time.
+Afonja would have been among them, had her visa and those of over 100 of the African researchers not been denied or not processed in time.
 She ended up having to do her presentation via a video call.

 Countries that don’t welcome African researchers, even for conferences, are missing out.
 The vast majority of cutting-edge AI is still done in places like Silicon Valley, London, and Shenzhen, but the fight for AI talent is real, and the rest of the world is starting to notice the rich AI possibilities in Africa.
 Google just opened an AI Research Lab in Accra, Ghana.
 AI firm SingularityNET, one of the companies behind the controversial Sophia robot, has an office in Ethiopia, a growing hotspot for AI research, with more local partnerships in the works.
 Organizers of a major AI conference, the International Conference on Learning Representations, said in November that the 2020 event will be held in Addis Ababa, Ethiopia in an effort to strengthen collaboration with scientists across Africa.